 In a year of a lot of political turmoil, 120 Beats Per Minute comes as a refreshment.
-Even though it’s not about current politics, the film talks about a group of activists in France during the 90’s who were fighting the government’s oppression to expose the problems and consequences of the aids epidemic in a time where the disease was known to be exclusively from homosexuals.
-With that, Robin Campillo creates an extremely fast-pacing and exciting film where we are currently thrown in the middle of discussions, protests, riots, night clubs and sex scenes.
-All of that happens through the point of view of Sean, a young man who decides to join the group as a way of supporting the cause and falls in love for a HIV positive member.
+Even though it’s not about current politics, the film talks about a group of activists in France during the ’90s who were fighting the government’s oppression to expose the problems and consequences of the aids epidemic in a time where the disease was known to be exclusive from homosexuals.
+With that, Robin Campillo creates an extremely fast-pacing and exciting film where we are currently thrown in the middle of discussions, protests, riots, night clubs, and sex scenes.
+All of that happens through the point of view of Sean, a young man who decides to join the group as a way of supporting the cause and falls in love with an HIV positive member.
 Their relationship will be tested while the disease progress and conflict rises as the government keeps shutting them down.
 Without a doubt, one of the most powerful movies of the year.

 06. “Winter Brothers” by Hlynur Pálmason (Denmark)